Updated: May 9

 Dow Jones theory

-The key to actually be a more accurate on potential trend shifts is to use two variables which Dow Jones did not include, first one being symmetrical consistent volatility (clean expressed trend where lows and highs have similar depths and behaviour) and when the symmetry is ruined/shifted it has to be done on momentum move, where the targeted attempt of trend change is revealed and is very clean in standing out.
+The key to actually be more accurate on potential trend shifts is to use two variables which Dow Jones did not include, the first one being symmetrical consistent volatility (clean expressed trend where lows and highs have similar depths and behavior) and when the symmetry is ruined/shifted it has to be done on momentum move (strong leg), where the targeted attempt of a trend change is revealed and is very clean in standing out.

-Use of indicator
+Use of indicators

 Symmetric / asymmetric trend